-So, in case you don’t follow my YouTube channel, last week I went on a cruise to the West Caribbean as a Christmas bonus from work.
-Michael and I boarded the boat on Sunday, January 5th and were home late the following Sunday.
+Last week I went on a cruise to the West Caribbean as a Christmas bonus from work.
 The beginning of the trip was affected by the cold front that plagued most of the United States that week.
-While we didn’t nearly have the freezing temperatures that our friends had to endure in Texas, we did have 40 mph winds, 8 foot waves, and some chilly rain.
+While we didn’t nearly have the freezing temperatures, we did have 40 mph winds, 8-foot waves, and some chilly rain.
 That did not ruin our trip, however!
 The crew and staff on the Carnival Legend were beyond amazing.
 They kept the morale high, and we had a pretty good time.

 Here are my favorite pictures from each day of the trip.

 Sunday: Our first towel animal!; Monday: Sitting on the deck for our first day at Sea; Tuesday: The waves crashing on the beach in Cozumel; Wednesday: The markets in Belize City’s port; Thursday: Getting dressed up for our fancy dinner at the steakhouse!; Friday: Our view at lunch in the Grand Cayman Islands; Saturday: Enjoying one more sunset on the boat